Inferno Film Productions

 8. These are color still photographs taken of scenes in the movie.
 They are primarily used for promotion in trade magazines and other media.
 They can be taken during shooting or rehearsals, or they can be posed.
 They should not be screen captures.
 They should not be taken with a disposable camera.
 The most cost effective way of getting such stills is to borrow or purchase a good digital camera (not a webcam or phone camera), take hundreds of photos, and then pick the best.
 They should not be "behind the scenes" picture showing the crew.
 They do need to be compelling.
 Since we usually e-mail the stills to the trade magazines, we prefer them to be in digital form (tif, jpg, psd).
 You can send them to us on CD-R.

-Inferno Motion Pictures is a registered Trade Name of Inferno Film Productions, LLC
+Inferno Motion Pictures is a registered trade name of Inferno Film Productions, LLC

-Copyright 1999-2010 Inferno Film Productions, LLC
+Copyright 1999-2023 Inferno Film Productions, LLC